5. Lagrangian for LQ Control#

 Thus, the preceding argument establishes that

-This same method can be applied to compute the solution of any system of the form (5.8) if a solution exists, even if eigenvalues of \(M\) fail to occur in reciprocal pairs.
+This same method can be applied to compute the solution of

 Systems in which eigenvalues (properly adjusted for discounting) fail to occur in reciprocal pairs arise when the system being solved is an equilibrium of a model in which there are distortions that prevent there being any optimum problem that the equilibrium solves.
 See [Ljungqvist and Sargent, 2018], ch 12.